ezriharmusial/LastMessengerS/src/lib/md-collections/media/rise-‘n’-shine.md

 ---
-seo_excerpt: LastMessengerS Unity song titled Africa4Africa - Rise 'N' Shine is a wake-up call for Africans to resurrect from their age-long backwardness and dependency on foreigners.
+metadescription: LastMessengerS Unity song titled Africa4Africa - Rise 'N' Shine is a wake-up call for Africans to resurrect from their age-long backwardness and dependency on foreigners.
 The singers urged Africans to pay adequate attention to the deceivers who are out to fool them again.
 Africa4Africa -